 Mixing and Melting Your Ingredients

-- Prepare a Double Boiler: Fill a medium saucepan with about ¼ water and turn on low heat.
+- Prepare a double boiler: Add about ¼ of water to a saucepan and warm on low heat.

 Setting and Storing Your Solid Perfume